 Can I cancel GAP coverage?

 You'll receive a full refund if GAP is canceled within 60 days of enrolling in the program.
-After 60 days, the fee is fully earned, non-refundable and GAP will not be canceled.
+After 60 days, the fee is fully earned and non-refundable, and GAP won't be canceled.

 What do I need to know when filing a GAP claim?

 Your car must be declared a “total loss” by your insurance company or designated appraiser, or there must be “unrecovered theft.”
 Please see your GAP Agreement and Disclosure for further information.